wrapss/steel-browser-multi/README.md

 docker compose -f docker-compose.dev.yml up --build
 ```

+In case you run on a custom host, you need to copy .env.example to .env while changing the host or modify the environment variables used by the `docker-compose.dev.yml` to use your host.

 ### Node.js
 Alternatively, if you have Node.js and Chrome installed, you can run the server directly: